vguerra/CarND-Path-Planning-Project/MODEL_DOCUMENTATION.md

 #### Choosing best lane possible:

 All logic of this step is encapsulated in the [`compute_best_lane`](https://github.com/vguerra/CarND-Path-Planning-Project/blob/master/src/cost-functions.cpp#L51) function.
-The general idea is to come up with the lane that minimizes a cost function computed per lane.
+The general idea is to come up with the lane that minimizes a cost function computed per possible target lane.

 * Given the current lane the car drives on, we select the possible target lanes.
 In order to reduce Jerk when producing the car's path in a later step, we only allow the car to change to an adjacent lane, meaning that if the car finds itself on lane 0, it can only move to lane 1.

 * For each possible lane ( including the current lane ) a cost is computed.
-This cost represents how *expensive* it would be for the car to drive on that lane and it can be mathematically expressed as follows:
+This cost represents how *expensive* it would be for the car to drive on that lane.
+It can be mathematically expressed as follows:

 <p align="center">
  <img src="https://github.com/vguerra/CarND-Path-Planning-Project/blob/master/images/cost-function.png" width="650">
 </p>

+Ultimately, the problem can be described as: Find the lane that minimizes the cost function above.

 We explain each of the terms: